matterandvoid-space/subscriptions/README.md

 This is an extraction of re-frame subscriptions into its own library, where the db (as a reagent.ratom/atom) is always passed explicitly to `(subscribe)` calls instead of accessed via a global Var.

-The original intent was to use subscriptions with fulcro, but the library can be used with any data source that is wrapped in reagent.ratom/atom.
+The original motivation was to use subscriptions with fulcro, but the library can be used with any data source that is wrapped in a `reagent.ratom/atom`.

 This library only has a dependency on the `reagent.ratom` namespace from the reagent codebase.

 Subscriptions are a way to apply pure functions over a core data source to arrive at derived data from that source.

-The difference from just using function composition is that the layers are cached and the ability to execute code in response to any of these values changing.
+The difference from just using function composition is that the layers are cached, and having the ability to execute code in response to any of these values changing over time.

 # Integrations